laurenray/OERgame/README.md

 # OERgame
-Game created for SPARC Open Education Leadership program, Module 1.
-9.30.2018
+Game created for SPARC Open Education Leadership program Module 1.
+Assignment 1.
+"Create an Open Educational Resource" 9.30.2018

 My OER is in the form of a game.
 Last year I learned the very basics of the Python programming language in a workshop.
 At that time, I developed a simple game, which I adapted for this assignment.
 This was very much a learning experience for me, as I am a novice when it comes to coding.
 I created an open source repository here on GitHub for my game, and gave it a GNU General Public License v3.0.
 GitHub is a public repository that makes it possible to store, co-develop, and openly license code.